 Click on an image to enlarge.
 Bios are below the gallery.

-Carly-Ann Anderson, Executive Director, joined the Alliance for Historic Wyoming May 1, 2013 as the Executive Director.
+Carly-Ann Carruthers, Executive Director, joined the Alliance for Historic Wyoming May 1, 2013 as the Executive Director.
 Carly holds a BS in Biology and an MA in American Studies and Environment and Natural Resources from the University of Wyoming.
 Her coursework specialized in historic preservation and sustainability, with her thesis work focusing on the importance of considering cultural resources when planning for energy developments, particularly wind farms.
 Her thesis was influenced greatly by her time working as a field technician at the High Plains-McFadden Ridge Wind Farm.
 Carly is a Cheyenne native and a fifth-generation Wyomingite whose family settled in McKinnon, Wyoming around 1918.
 Her grandfathers worked for the Wyoming Game and Fish Department and the Soil Conservation Service which influenced her interest in biology and landscape.
 In the past five years, Carly has worked on a variety of preservation projects, including authoring National Register Nominations, planning workshops, and promoting awareness of historic and cultural resources.

 Luke Anderson, Preservation Programs Assistant, moved from Cheyenne to Laramie in 2012 and hasn't looked back since.
 He has a strong passion for architecture, history, art, and Wyoming, which makes historic preservation a perfect place to exercise these interests simultaneously.
 Luke has worked for the Alliance for Historic Wyoming since May 2015 and has helped to organize events, build the new website, and write compelling narratives of many unique historic sites around the state.
 He also has experience with cultural resource surveys.
 He received his BA in American Studies and Environment and Natural Resources in 2016.